Carlisle Ford Nationals

-Carlisle Ford Nationals is the largest all-Ford show in the world with about 3,000 vehicles.
-Check out vintage Ford vehicles and take a look at the future of Ford and their line-up of cars and trucks.
+Carlisle Ford Nationals is the largest all-Ford show in the world with over 3,000 vehicles spanning Ford’s production history.
+Check out vintage Ford vehicles and take a look at the future of Ford and their line-up of cars, trucks and SUVs.

 Saturday night of the car show is parade night, so head to downtown Carlisle to witness over 400 of the hottest Fords from around the world.

 The entire family will want to be a part of this year's Carlisle Ford Nationals.
-Aside from great cars, there will also be tasty fair-style food.
+Aside from great cars, there will also be tasty fair-style food, automotive competitions, guests and more.
 Admission Thursday-Saturday is $12 and only $7 on Sunday, with kids 12 & under free.
 A $25 event pass is also available.

 The Carlisle Fairgrounds isn't the only place where car lovers will want to visit while in-town for the car show.